Web Content Filter MDM payload settings for Apple devices

 Built-in or plug-in (plug-in must be used for macOS)

 Display name of the filter in the app and on the device

 The IP address, fully qualified domain name (FQDN) or URL of the service.

-The Certificates payload used to authorize connections to the service.
+The Certificates payload used to authorise connections to the service.